You can get a car accident report in person or by submitting a request to the Georgia Department of Highway Safety (GDOT).

 A car accident report is just one piece of evidence that could help you advance your personal injury case.
 To secure compensation, you will need to present evidence about how the accident happened, who was responsible, and the kinds of damages you have incurred.

-Not only can a lawyer get a car accident report for you, but they can also supplement your case with other pieces of information, such as:
+Not only can we get a car accident report for you, but we can also supplement your case with other pieces of information, such as:

 - Photos of your vehicle’s damage, your injuries, and the accident scene